 Known as "The Time to Care Act," efforts to expand access to paid family leave for Maryland workers would allow up to 12 weeks of paid time off from work to welcome a new baby, to provide care and comfort for family members with serious health conditions or disabilities, or to deal with a personal illness or injury.

-The Conference believes that no person should have to make the impossible choice of whether to care for their families or lose their job.
+The Conference believes that no person should have to make the impossible choice of whether to care for his or her family or lose a job.

 |Only 17% of workers in the United States have access to paid family leave.||As many as 25% of moms take only 10 days or less of maternity leave.||3 out of 4 fathers take 1 week or less of paternity leave||86% of Marylanders support providing paid family leave through the state.|